pantata/prusaslicer-settings-flashforge-AD5X/README_en.md

 ---

-**Note:** These settings were created and tested on Flashforge AD5X.
-Results may vary depending on printer condition and filament quality.
+**Note:** These settings were created and tested on the Flashforge AD5X.
+Results may vary depending on the condition of the printer and the quality and type of filament.